 Romance novels set in Italy

-Love & Gelato introduces us to Lina, a young woman dealing with the fallout of her mother’s recent death.
-To fulfill her mother’s last wish, she hops on a flight to spend the summer in Florence and unwittingly meets her father for the first time.
-Moreover, Lina is given her mother’s old journal after her arrival, leading the reader to experience two stories of finding love in Tuscany.
+Love & Gelato follows Lina, grappling with her mother’s recent death.
+Fulfilling her mother’s last wish, she spends the summer in Florence and meets her father for the first time.
+Given her mother’s journal, the reader experiences two love stories in Tuscany.

-In fact, as Lina begins to make her way through the diary, she encounters her own romantic troubles with the boy next door named Ren.
-This romantic novel is one of our top recommendations for a light and summery read!
+As Lina delves into the diary, she navigates her own romantic troubles with Ren, the boy next door.
+This romantic novel is a top recommendation for a light summer read!

 The Star-Crossed Sisters of Tuscany by Lori Nelson Spielman

-So, Emilia and Luciana are quite intrigued when their Great-Aunt Poppy invites them on a free trip to Italy to go and break the family curse.
-In The Star-Crossed Sisters of Tuscany, these three women embark on the journey of a lifetime.
-They explore Venice, the Amalfi Coast, and everywhere in between, uncovering family secrets and maybe even sparking a little romance.
+Then, their Great-Aunt Poppy invites them on a free trip to Italy to break the family curse.
+In The Star-Crossed Sisters of Tuscany, the three women explore Venice, the Amalfi Coast, and beyond, uncovering family secrets and maybe sparking romance.

 One Italian Summer by Rebecca Serle